 Streaming services like Spotify have revolutionised listening habits.
 Anyone, anywhere, can listen to just about anything.
-There’s plenty to celebrate about this, but it is not without its own dangers.
-In 2012, David Bryne wrote that music risked becoming a soma-like drug.
-In 2019, his concerns are closer to the truth than we would like to think.
+In 2012, David Byrne wrote that music risked becoming a soma-like drug.
+Today his concerns may be the reality.

 In 2012 David Byrne asked whether music had become a ‘soma-like drug,’ a kind of emotional medication.
 He was referring to Aldous Huxley’s dystopian 1932 novel Brave New World, in which soma subdues society’s passions and keeps people apart.
 Faced with the rise of digital distribution and personal audio players, Byrne saw a similar fate awaiting music.